turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 - Update the movie show page view so that users can mark a movie watched or unwatched a movie by clicking an icon.

 - Add a way to view only already-watched movies from the homepage.
 When viewing watched movies, the user should be taken to a new page (`/watch-again`).
-If no movies have been marked as watched, there should be a message stating that the user hasn't marked any movies as watched (dont just render an empty page!).
+If no movies have been marked as watched, there should be a message stating that the user hasn't marked any movies as watched (don't just render an empty page!).

 **Back End**
 - Add a new POST route to update a collection of watched movies in `app.locals`.
-A valid POST request should _at least_ have an `id` property for the movie that's being marked watched/ununwatched.
+A valid POST request should _at least_ have an `id` property for the movie that's being marked watched/unwatched.
 If the request is unsuccessful (ie, if a malformed request is sent), send back a helpful response to the user.

 - Add a new GET route to get all currently watched movies (these will be stored in app.locals).